ansible-collections/community.mysql/TESTING.md

 - `keep_containers_alive`
   - Mandatory: false
   - Description: This option keeps all tree databases containers and the ansible-test container alive at the end of tests or in case of failure.
 This is useful to enter one of the containers with `podman exec -it <container-name> bash` for debugging.
-Rerunning the test will recreate those containers so no need to kill it.
+Rerunning the tests will recreate those containers so no need to kill them in advance.
 Add any value to activate this option: `keep_containers_alive=1`

 - `continue_on_errors`
   - Mandatory: false
   - Description: Tells ansible-test to retry on errors and also continue on errors.
 This is the way the GitHub Action's workflow runs the tests.
-This can be use to catch all errors in a single run, but you'll need to scroll up to find them.
+This can be used to catch all errors in a single run, but you'll need to scroll up to find them.
 Add any value to activate this option: `continue_on_errors=1`

 #### Makefile usage examples: